 Build your entrepreneurial foundation and gain a better understanding of your idea, the problem you are solving and the users it affects.

-Online learning module (1 hour): Understand your market
+Online workshop (1 hour): Understand your market

 Apply entrepreneurial research methods to discover more about your industry, market and customers to create new opportunities moving forward.